Gh0st0ne/Fish/README.md

 ![Fish](https://i.imgur.com/nQ45dEy.png "Fish")

-[TOC]
 ## About
 Fish is a phishing tool that inhabits a collection of webpages *(currently only Outlook)*.
 It tries to replicate webpages as closely as possible for a hard to distinguish phishing page.
 ## Features
 #### Outlook
-- Up-to-date outlook phishing page
+- Up-to-date outlook phishing page.
-- Easily configurable, with a startup script
+- Easily configurable, with a startup script.
 - Has a menu that can be used to select the up-coming options.
 - Can use any domain including but not limited to `Ngrok`, `Freenom`, `GoDaddy` etc.
-- Has built-in option to install and use ngrok for a free public domain
+- Has built-in option to install and use ngrok for a free public domain.
 - Uses flask.
 Has options in the start-up script to configure the host and port.

 ## Installation